patilkaushik/progrestools/README.md

 # progrestools
-My collection of scripts and 4GL queries for Progress Database Administration.
+Collection of Shell scripts and 4GL queries for Progress Database Administration.